samuelcardillo/MMORPGMaker-MV/README.md

 7. Congratulations !
 You can now play, develop, improve, overcome and do your stuff :)

+8. When you deploy your game, update line 103 in `register.html`, set your own server (domain name + port, ex : http://mynew.mmo:8097/ ) to let users register

 ### Keep the game up to date on players browser

 1. Deploy your game